lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 * <a id="developing-connector-configuration-system-actions-idm-script-examples-on-resource" name="developing-connector-configuration-system-actions-idm-script-examples-on-resource"></a>"run on resource"

     [Back to Contents](#contents)

-    A call to "run script on resource" could look like the following in an IDM script:

     `IDM Admin > Managed object > alpha_user > onRead Inline Script (text/javascript)`
     ```javascript